Curio articulatus (L.) P.V.Heath

-Curio articulatus, formerly known as Senecio articulatus, is an intriguing succulent with segmented, sausage-shaped stems.
-It grows up to 2 feet (60 cm) tall and spread slowly by underground stems.
-Stem segments are fleshy, up to 4 inches (10 cm) long, up to 0.8 inches (2 cm) in diameter.
-They are grey-green with markings of darker green or purple just below the petioles.
+Curio articulatus, formerly known as Senecio articulatus, is an intriguing succulent with segmented sausage-shaped stems.
+It grows up to 2 feet (60 cm) tall and spreads slowly by underground stems.
+The stem segments are thick, fleshy, up to 4 inches (10 cm) long, and up to 0.8 inches (2 cm) in diameter.
+They are grey-green with darker green or purple markings just below the petioles.
 Leaves are green, flushed purple when exposed to intense light, usually divided into leaflets, and up to 3.2 inches (8 cm) long.
 The plant loses its leaves and goes dormant in summer.
-Flowers are white and usually appear in winter in small corymbs that are about 0.5 inches (1.3 cm) in diameter.
+Flowers are white and usually appear in winter in small corymbs about 0.5 inches (1.3 cm) in diameter.

 The specific epithet "articulatus" derives from a Latin word meaning "jointed or having joints" and refers to the stem segments united by joints.

 How to Grow and Care for Curio articulatus